The Gambling Law Review: Macau

 Under the current legal and regulatory framework, there are four types of permitted gaming in the Macao Special Administrative Region of the People's Republic of China (hereinafter, Macao or MSAR):

-- interactive gaming, defined as games of chance in which a prize in cash or other value is offered or may be won under the respective rules.
-A player enters or participates in the game by means of telecommunication, namely by means of telephone, telefaxes, internet access, data networks, transmission of video signals or digital data, and to do so, either agrees to make payments in cash or any other value, and the game is also offered or approved as a game of chance or through an electronic or mechanical gaming machine in casinos in Macao.
+- interactive gaming, defined as 'games of chance in which (a) a prize in cash or other value is offered or may be won under the respective rules, (b) a player enters or participates in the game by means of telecommunication, namely by means of telephone, telefaxes, internet access, data networks, transmission of video signals or digital data, and to do so, either agrees to make payments in cash or any other value, and (c) the game is also offered or approved as a game of chance or through an electronic or mechanical gaming machine in casinos'.

 Gaming promoters (also known as junkets) are defined as 'casino games of chance promoters who operate by providing facilities to players, in particular with regard to transportation, accommodation, food and entertainment, receiving a commission or other remuneration paid by a concessionaire' or a sub-concessionaire.

 Gaming machines are defined as 'any device, including gaming programs and associated software, memory compartment, random number generator and storage media for the gaming programs operated wholly or partially by electrical, electronic or mechanical means and designed, adapted or programmed to: (1) the practice of a game, the outcome of which depends solely or mainly on luck; (2) payment, as a result of a bet placed on a gaming machine, of a cash prize, gaming chips, tickets redeemable for cash or goods convertible to gaming chips, cash or cash equivalents'.

 Issuance of credit for players is defined as 'the transmission of the ownership of casino gaming chips from a credit provider to a third party without the immediate payment in cash or equivalent of such transmission'.